Aadityayadav786/XALT---AutoBot-/README.md

 # 💬 Streamlit Web Chatbot Deployment Guide
+## Keep python version more than 3.8 best 3.13.2 while creating virtual env.
 This repository contains a deployable Streamlit chatbot app powered by Cohere API and MongoDB.
 Follow the step-by-step guide below to test it locally, deploy it on Render, and embed it into any website.

 ## ✅ Step 1: Clone This Repository